thiborose/thiborose/README.md

 As the LLM hype arose, I started working with Microsoft on the _Dynamics 365 Contact Center_ application.
 My role focuses on leveraging LLM capabilities to build features that enhance customer service efficiency by empowering agents with AI-driven tools.

+_(My commits related to work are not visible on this github account)_.

 ---
 Former username: `@psawa`